Tank Chart

 30,000 GALLON PROPANE TANKS

-Common Uses: Large communities with metered service, commercial facilities, bulk plant storage.
+Common Uses: Large communities with metered service, commercial facilities, and bulk plant storage.

-Size and Capacity: This tank is approximately 10 feet tall and wide by 70 feet long and will hold 24,000 gallons when filled to 80 percent capacity.
+Size and Capacity: This tank is approximately 10 feet tall and wide by 70 feet long and will hold 24,000 gallons when filled to 80% capacity.

 Placement Restrictions: This will vary due to township and state regulations.